svampkorg/moody.nvim/README.md

 ## 🤯 Issues

-- There are no known issues atm 🐖
+- There are no known issues at the moment.

 ## 🤔 Todo